 Add the peanut butter and vanilla and stir until the peanut butter is melted and fully incorporated.

-Using a 1.5 tablespoon cookie scoop or a spoon, drop cookies onto the prepared baking sheets.
+Drop cookies onto the prepared baking sheets using a 1.5 tablespoon cookie scoop or a spoon.
 If desired, flatten the cookies slightly with the bottom of a glass or measuring cup.

 Allow to cool completely.
 The cookies will firm up as they cool.